 All stupid, stupid thoughts.
 I knew her better than she knew herself.
 Even her subconscious would in no circumstance allow her to abandon me, or miss our reunion.

 The drive home was bizarre, but not only because I hadn’t been ‘home’ in years.
 Making my way through the insufferably dry but somehow cool Arizona desert, with its worn and jarring landscape used to give me all sorts of chills when I did my training runs at the Academy.
 Now it resembled no more than what it really was: a barren desert.
-In place of a dreamer’s paradise, where an endless expanse of dunes interspersed with the occasional phenomenal cacti formation made an ideal backdrop for the science fiction screenplays I was going to write while I was up in space (three years of solitude and yet I still didn’t manage to finish any of them), was this intolerable wasteland.
-I guess that’s what happens to you when you disembark planet Earth, everything slowly loses its luster until all you want to do is revisit the stars.
-It’s similar to the feeling you have when returning to America after a long holiday to one of those exotic Italian islands; everything you used to love seems bland and unappealing.
+In place of a dreamer’s paradise, where an endless expanse of dunes interspersed with the occasional phenomenal cacti formation made an ideal backdrop for the science fiction screenplays I was going to write while I was up in space (three years of solitude and somehow I didn’t manage to finish even one), was this intolerable wasteland.
+I guess that’s what happens to you when you disembark planet Earth, everything slowly loses its luster until your only remaining desire is to revisit the stars.
+It’s similar to the feeling you have when returning to America after a long holiday to one of those exotic Italian islands; everything you used to love can seem bland and unappealing.
 Let’s hope that wasn’t how Michelle had begun to feel about me…

 I approached the area where my town, the outwardly charming but inwardly struggling Byzantine Ridge, should have been.
 Usually I would have been salivating at the prospect of attending yet another unnecessary but fully appreciated welcoming party, but something was up with Michelle and now… now… the entire town had vanished.

 Three years of what?
-That was the question.
+That was the big question.
 Maybe I did know Michelle better than she knew herself but that was always with me in the picture.
 And what about Daniel?
-The last time I’d seen him he was still a blank slate, a cute bald baby (“Just like his father!” was Michelle’s favorite joke.
-It wasn’t my kind of humor but I always laughed anyway).
-I’d figured Daniel was too young for three years without a dad to have any serious impact on him.
+The last time I’d seen him he was still a blank slate, a cute bald baby.
+“Just like his father!” was Michelle’s favorite joke.
+It wasn’t my kind of humor but I always laughed anyway.
+I’d figured Daniel was too young for three years without a dad to have a serious impact on him.
 Plus in a world of butchers, bankers and businessmen how many children have the awesome opportunity to remind their friends their own father was a cosmonaut?
 I really hoped he had friends.

 I arrived at the site of my hometown, the ‘real’ one, at 2:01AM on the 18th of April, 2097.
 I want you to remember that date, because that’s when everything I thought I knew about our universe began to turn on its head.
-People I used to be on kind terms with would label me a variety of condescending terms in the years to come: ‘peculiar’, ‘ludicrous’, a ‘freak’; all because of that experience in a comparably infinitesimal portion of my lifespan.
+People I used to be on kind terms with would label me a variety of condescending terms in the years to come: “weirdo”, “ludicrous”, a “freak”; all because of that experience in a comparatively infinitesimal portion of my lifespan.
 Oh, and if ever you happen to hear that Michelle or Daniel are somehow still breathing, please let them know it wasn’t their fault.
 I claim full responsibility for what happened there.

 I made it to Byzantine Ridge just as the Moon had begun its descent from the zenith.
 Just like me the Moon was starting to get tired and just a little bit loony; but neither of us had finished our shifts for the night.
 Dawn would put us both to shame soon enough.